ovh/docs/pages/platform/kubernetes-k8s/installing-kyverno/guide.en-sg.md

 > [!info]
 >
-> Previously in this guide we show you the creation of a Pod in a file named `my-pod.yaml`, so in this step you can reuse it.
+> Previously in this guide we showed you the creation of a Pod in a file named `my-pod.yaml`, so in this step you can reuse it.
 >

 You should obtain the following results: